What is this project all about?

 low-budget version is only possible if all the collaborators on the

 team work for free.
-In the case of over financing, it would not
+In the case of “over financing”, it

-in fact be over financing as the budget we have calculated for the
+would not in fact be over financing as the budget we have

 The making of a movie is an incredible financial endeavor.
 There is a huge amount of obvious and hidden costs.
 We are lucky that (most of) the crew is working for free at this point, and we are also able to avoid certain costs due to very generous equipment loans, but this does not cover all our costs.
 Even if we are fortunate enough to receive additional government subsidies or grants, we will still have to invest a considerable amount of our own capital into the project.